muratk5n/thirdwave/en/README.md

 ---

-100% H2 transmission on existing natgas pipeline is possible, I believe the main issue the end-products; With 20% blending existing boilers, ovens work as if they are still taking natgas.
+100% H2 transmission on existing natgas pipeline is possible, I believe the main issue is the end-products; With 20% blending existing boilers, ovens work as if they are still taking natgas.
 But if end-products become ready for green gas soon, or for both nat and green, then the switch to 100% could be made at an instant.